What are state withholdings? Can you define withholding tax? And do you understand state withholding tax implications on

 Unless you live in one of the nine U.S. states with no state income tax, you’ll pay both federal and state income tax on your earnings.
 If you’re on a company’s payroll, your employer will withhold that tax from each paycheck to make sure you don’t owe at tax time.
-If you’re self-employed or you run your own business, though, you’ll need to take care of federal and state withholdings yourself.
+On the other hand, if you’re self-employed or you run your own business, though, you’ll need to take care of federal and state withholdings yourself.

 What Are State Withholdings?